Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Great Market Hall

-Take some time to explore the surrounding area, do some last-minute shopping, and soak in the city’s atmosphere.
-Budapest’s vibrant street life makes it a joy to wander.
-Live experience: The city’s diverse range of shops, from high-end boutiques to local markets, offers something for everyone.
+Take some time to explore the surrounding area, do some last-minute shopping and enjoy the city.
+Budapest’s street life is lively.
+Live experience: The city’s many shops, from high-end boutiques to local markets, have something for everyone.

-The nearby Vörösmarty Square often hosts markets and events, adding to the lively atmosphere.
+The nearby Vörösmarty Square often hosts markets and events, adding to the buzz.
 The square is a popular meeting place and features the famous Gerbeaud Café, known for its pastries and coffee.

 Ruin Bars Route